rschoon/simplerouter/README.rst

 ============

-simplerouter is a simple WSGI/WebOb router partially based on the router described in `WebOB's DIY Framework Tutorial
+simplerouter is a simple WSGI/WebOb router partially based on the router described in `WebOb's DIY Framework Tutorial
 <http://docs.webob.org/en/latest/do-it-yourself.html>`_.
 Python 2.7 and Python 3.2 and newer are supported.